-6.3 Solar radiation and cloudiness
+3487 6.3 Solar radiation and cloudiness

-Multidecadal variations in surface solar radiation (SSR) are generally not well captured by current climate model simulations (Allen et al., 2013; Storelymo et al., 2018).
-The extent to which the observed variations in SSR are caused by the natural variation in cloudiness induced by atmospheric dynamic variability (Stanhill et al., 2014; Parding et al., 2014), by anthropogenic aerosol emissions (Wild, 2012; Ruckstuhl et al., 2008; Philipona et al., 2009; Storelymo et al., 2018), or perhaps by additional causes is not understood.
+Multidecadal variations in surface solar radiation (SSR) are generally not well captured by current climate model simulations (Allen et al., 2013; Storelvmo et al., 2018).
+The extent to which the observed variations in SSR are caused by natural variation in cloudiness induced by atmospheric dynamic variability (Stanhill et al., 2014; Parding et al., 2014), or by anthropogenic aerosol emissions (Wild, 2012; Ruckstuhl et al., 2008; Philipona et al., 2009; Storelvmo et al., 2018), or perhaps additional causes, is not understood.
 Future cloudiness trends in global and regional models differ in their sign (Bartók et al., 2017).
-Most RCM scenario simulations lack time-varying aerosol forcing (Boé et al., 2020b).

-6.4 Precipitation
+3494 6.4 Precipitation

-Even if climate scenarios are becoming more frequent, and there is now a growing ensemble of relatively high-resolution regional climate scenarios for Europe, they still represent only a subset of the global climate model projections assessed by the IPCC.
-This means that the uncertainties of future climate change in the Baltic Sea region are not fully captured at the horizontal resolution needed for detailed studies of climate change effects in the region (Christensen et al., 2022).
-Very high-resolution so-called convective permitting climate models operating at grid spacings of 1-3 km are lacking for the Baltic Sea region.
-In other regions, such models have better agreed with the observations of precipitation extremes and are sometimes also given a larger climate change signal than the more traditional high-resolution models operating at ca. 10 km grid spacing (Christensen et al., 2022).
-Land use change and cover, including changes in forests, can induce both local and downwind precipitation change (Meier et al., 2021b) and need to be included in projections.
+Even if climate scenarios are becoming more frequent and there is now a growing ensemble of relatively highresolution regional climate scenarios for Europe, they still represent only a subset of the global climate model projections assessed by the IPCC.
+This means that the uncertainties of future climate change in the Baltic Sea region are not fully captured at the horizontal resolution needed for detailed studies of climate change effects in the region (Christensen et al., 2021).
+Very high-resolution so called "convective-permitting" climate models operating at grid spacing of 1-3 km are lacking for the Baltic Sea region.
+In other regions, such models have better agreed with observations of precipitation extremes and sometimes also given a larger climate change signal than the more traditional "high-resolution" models operating at c.
+10 km grid spacing (Christensen et al., 2021).
+Land use change and cover, including changes in forests, can induce both local and downwind precipitation change (Meier et al., 2021c), and need to be included in projections.

-6.5 Wind
+3505 6.5 Wind

-Historical wind measurements suffer from inhomogeneity and records that are too short for detecting changes when considering the large internal variability in the Baltic Sea region.
+Historical wind measurements suffer from inhomogeneity and records too short for detecting changes, considering the large internal variability in the Baltic Sea region.
 Projected changes are not robust among the few available downscaled ESMs.

-6.6 Air pollution
+3509 6.6 Air pollution

-The spatially and time-resolved air quality status of a region is often assessed by means of model systems, typically with emission, meteorological, and chemistry transport submodels.
-These model systems, used for the calculation of atmospheric concentrations and deposition of pollutants, need further developments and validation.
-Uncertainties are often connected to the emission segment of the modelling chain.
-Improvements in the implemented time profiles for the different emission sectors are especially necessary (Matthias et al., 2018).
-For projections of air quality with climate change models, more work is needed to establish a set of emission scenarios for air pollutants consistent with regional socioeconomic pathways, like those developed by Zandersen et al. (2019).
+3510 The spatially and time resolved air quality status of a region is often assessed by means of model systems, typically 3511 with emission, meteorological and chemistry transport submodels.
+These model systems, used for the calculation 3512 of atmospheric concentrations and deposition of pollutants, need further developments and validation.
+3513 Uncertainties are often connected to the emission segment of the modelling chain.
+Improvements of the 3514 implemented time profiles for the different emission sectors are especially necessary (Matthias et al., 2018).
+For 3515 projections of air quality with climate change models, more work is needed to establish a set of emission scenarios 3516 for air pollutants consistent with regional socio-economic pathways, like those developed by Zandersen et al. 3517 (2019).
 The shipping sector is currently a considerable source of air pollution in the Baltic Sea region.
-More research and development is needed on new fuel types and emission factors for air pollutants, which is relevant for politically and technologically driven abatement measures.
-To better address exposure to and health impacts of shipping emissions, more studies like those of Ramacher et al. (2019) and Barregard et al. (2019) are required, especially at the harbour and city scale.
-Better knowledge and reduced uncertainties will improve quantification of air pollution as part of the environmental imprint of shipping in the Baltic Sea region, as developed by Moldanová et al. (2021).
+More 3518 research and development is needed on new fuel types and emission factors for air pollutants, relevant for 3519 politically and technologically driven abatement measures.
+To better address exposure and health impacts of 3520 shipping emissions more studies are required like those of Ramacher et al. (2019) and Barregard et al. (2019), 3521 especially at the harbour and city scale.
+Better knowledge and reduced uncertainties will improve quantification 3522 of air pollution as part of the environmental imprint of shipping in the Baltic Sea region, as developed by 3523 Moldanová et al. (2021).

-6.7 River discharge
+3524 6.7 River discharge